 Organ & Tissue Donor Registry

-DONATE LIFE CALIFORNIA is the state-authorized nonprofit organization responsible for managing the organ, eye and tissue registry.
-Our mission is to save lives by inspiring people to sign up with the state organ, eye and tissue donor registry.
+DONATE LIFE CALIFORNIA is the state-authorized nonprofit organization responsible for managing the organ, eye and tissue donor registry.
+Our mission is to save lives by creating opportunities for all Californians to sign up on the official state organ, eye and tissue donor registry.
 Our vision is that one day all Californians will embrace organ, eye and tissue donation as their personal responsibility.

 DONATE LIFE CALIFORNIA represents the four federally designated organ recovery organizations (OPOs) in the state of California and is charged with educating the community about the need and importance for people to register their donation wishes, along with the following:

 - Record donation decisions in the donor registry (Donate Life California) – a confidential database of donation wishes to be carried out at the time of death.

 - Provide educational programs to high school students prior to their being asked about their donation wishes when they apply for their first driver license.

 - Provide outreach programs in diverse communities.